Since the brutal Sack of Babylon to the wars of the 20th and 21st centuries, humanity has a long track record of state-sponsored violence.

 During subsequent war crimes trials, the perpetrators insisted the deaths were quick and painless.
 However, photographs and video taken by an SS soldier paint a different picture.

 “The people who were photographed in those executions, no one speaks for them.
 Their stories need to be told,” says Earl.
-In 2021, she did that in a powerful five-minute video (trigger warning: This video depicts violence and murder in the context of war and the Holocaust.).
-Now, she’s producing a full-length documentary about the Liepāja massacre, recognizing its potential to reach far more people — and a much broader range of people — than an academic paper ever would.
+In 2021, she did that in a powerful five-minute video, and is now producing a full-length documentary about the Liepāja massacre, recognizing its potential to reach far more people — and a much broader range of people — than an academic paper ever would.

 “Part of the justice movement is to give voice back to victims of genocide.
 And I think a film like this can do that,” says Earl.